dimaTarhan/da-library/README.md

-# DA-Library - Elements ibrary for elements
+# DA-Library - Elements library for elements
 The library contains styles for widely used site elements.
 Here you can see stylized elements, see examples of their use and download the style library!